oracle/node-oracledb/doc/api.md

 Connection pool pinging is a way for node-oracledb to identify unusable pooled connections and replace them with usable ones before returning them to the application.
-Database connections may become unusable due to network dropouts, database instance failures, exceeding user profile resource limits, or by explicit session closure from a DBA.
+Node-oracledb connections may become unusable due to network dropouts, database instance failures, exceeding user profile resource limits, or by explicit session closure from a DBA.
 By default, idle connections in the pool are unaware of